Slip & Fall Lawyers in Boston

 - Icy/ Snowy walkways

-When the fall occurs on a hard surface, the injuries sustained are often serious.
+When the fall occurs on a hard surface, the injuries sustained are often severe.
 It’s not uncommon for victims to suffer broken bones (wrists, femurs, hips, knees, etc.), as well as facial and skull fractures.
 Bleeding, bruising and internal soft tissue injuries can occur as well.
-It’s important to seek immediate medical attention – and prompt legal advice.
+Seeking immediate medical attention – and prompt legal advice is essential.

 When slip-and-fall injuries are due to the carelessness or negligence of a property owner, we work tirelessly on behalf of our clients to secure compensation.
-This could include recovery for:
+Compensation could include recovery for:

 - Medical bills